 Sunbasket offers up to 24 recipes per week, and their meal plan options include:

-- fresh & ready — single-serving meals ready in as little as 3 minutes
+- Fresh and ready: Single-serving meals ready in as little as 3 minutes.

-- carb-conscious — protein- and vegetable-packed options, with 35 grams of carbohydrates or fewer
+- Carb-conscious: Protein- and vegetable-packed options, with 35 grams (g) of carbohydrates or fewer.

 The company also offers many add-ons in the form of breakfasts, snacks, lunches.